Notice of Acceptance

 7. Graduate School Application.Applicants will already have all they require for the graduate school application if they have completed the PharmCAS application.
 Please indicate that you are applying to the Pharmacy DPH program.
 Official transcripts are required and need to be sent directly to the Office of Admissions, not to the College of Pharmacy.
 For questions regarding the Graduate Admissions Application please contact the Office of Admissions Graduate division at 801-581-8761, option 4.

-All applicants must take the PCAT exam before entry into the PharmD Program for the 2018-2019 year and application cycle.
+Applicants that apply without a bachelor’s degree are required to take the PCAT for the 2019-2020 cycle.
 There is no minimum PCAT score required, although it will be reviewed as a whole with the student's application.
+Applicants that have received their bachelor’s degree can use that degree in place of the PCAT score.

 9. Pre-Pharmacy Requirements.